mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ### Deleting Documents and Collections

 Now that we've added a new collection, and some new documents, and updated a few other documents along the way, it's time to learn how to *delete* documents and collections in *MongoDB*.
+If we're look to perform such operation through the *Data Explorer*, the handy garbage can button will do the trickfor most cases.
+We caan delete a database, a collection, or a document by clicking on the garbage can sign where ever we please.